18F/handbook/_pages/business-units/solutions/office-of-products-and-programs.md

 ---
-title: Office of Products and Programs (aka OPP)
+title: Office of Solutions (SOL)
 outdated: true
 ---

-Welcome to OPP’s team page!
+Welcome to SOL’s team page!

 ## Our Mission and Purpose